moq-wg/moq-transport/draft-ietf-moq-transport.md

 ## Relay Object Handling

-MOQT encodes the delivery information for a stream via OBJECT headers ({{message-object}}).
-A relay MUST NOT modify Object properties when forwarding.
+MOQT encodes the delivery information for a stream via data streams ({{message-data}}).
+A relay MUST NOT modify the contents of a data stream when forwarding.

 A relay MUST treat the object payload as opaque.
 A relay MUST NOT combine, split, or otherwise modify object payloads.
 A relay SHOULD